 Remove physical and sensory discomforts

-Remove unpleasant sensory input, or provide relief for physical discomfort (eg pain killers).
+Remove unpleasant sensory input.
+Provide relief for physical discomfort (eg pain killers) if a medical professional has advised this after seeing the person.

 Tell the person what they need to do instead of the self-injurious behaviour, eg "David, hands down".
 Use visual cues such as picture symbols to back up instructions.
 Redirect to another activity that is incompatible with the self-injury (eg an activity that requires both hands) and provide praise and reinforcement for the first occurrence of appropriate behaviour, eg "David, that's excellent playing with your train".